librenms/librenms/doc/Support/Add Support for a new OS.md

 includes/discovery/os/pulse.inc.php
 ```

-You can check other files to get help in the code.
-For the example, it can be like this :
+You can lookt at other files to get help in the code structure.
+For this example, it can be like this :

 ```php
 // Pulse Secure OS definition